davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 With "its" and "your" kind of playing foils to each other.

 Breaking these out on grammatical "persons" - for the first- and third-person singulars, the possessive is highest at the start, followed by the subject pronoun, then the object.
-Whereas the endings are kind of scrambled, maybe with some interesting gender patterns - he / him / his all fall off dramatically at the end, where as "her" (as a possessive) and "my" spike up:
+Whereas the endings are more mixed, maybe with some interesting gender patterns - he / him / his all fall off dramatically at the end, where as "her" (as a possessive) and "my" spike up:

 ![](images/flat/prp-1st-3rd.png)